 When a referee considers that a rule infringement might not affect the advantage held by the offended team, the referee may allow the play to continue for a short while, to see how the situation develops.
+A visual signal, (3.1.9) is given by the referees.
 If the offended team is not able to gain from the situation, the call should be made, and the warning/free throw/time-penalty/penalty throw should be awarded.
 If during delayed call the other team scores, the time penalty will be cancelled unless it is followed by rule 6.6.1.